 Skills are listed as either Essential or Desirable.
 Desirable skills importance rating in parenthesis (1 is high, 5 is low)

-- Good written skills to produce periodic reports - Essential
+- Good written skills in order to communicate by email and to produce monthly boating reports - Essential

 Computer / IT skills